vanderhoop/backbone.primer/README.md

 		el: '#muppets-list'
 	});

+	// Create a new view instance:
 	var muppetsList = new MuppetsListView();

-	muppetsList.$el.append('<li>Hello World</li>');
+	// Append content into the view's container element: muppetsList.$el.append('<li>Hello World</li>');

-When a view is instanced, Backbone will configure an `$el` property for us – this is a jQuery object wrapping the view's attached container element.
+When a view is instanced, Backbone will configure an `$el` property for us––this is a jQuery object wrapping the view's attached container element.
 This reference provides a convenient way to work with the container element using the jQuery API.

 Backbone also encourages efficient DOM practices using jQuery.
-Rather than performing large and expensive operations across the entire HTML document, Backbone Views provide a `$` method used for performing jQuery operations locally within the view's container element.
-For example:
+Rather than performing large and expensive operations across the entire HTML document, Backbone views provide a `$` method that performs jQuery operations locally within the view's container element:

-	muppetsList.$('li'); // << Finds all "li" tags within the view's container.
+	// Find all "li" tags locally within the view's container: muppetsList.$('li');

-Under the hood, using `view.$('…')` is synonymous to calling `view.$el.find('…')`.
-These localized queries greatly cut down the overhead of superflous DOM operations.
+Under the hood, using `view.$('…')` is synonymous with calling `view.$el.find('…')`.
+These localized queries greatly cut down on superflous DOM operations.

 ### Attaching a view's data source